5 ways to influence champion lifetime value

 He explains, “Let's say you have three SDRs that have used UserGems.
 If they go to another organization, we’d reach out to them.
 We'd also reach out to their managers and say: ‘Half your team already used UserGems before.
 Talk to them about the experience.’

-Individual contributors, like power users, are already talking about your brand, which is great.
+Individual contributors, like power users, are already talking about your product inside their new organizations.
 But they can also give you good insights into which tools they’re currently using and who you need to include in the conversation to move the needle on a deal.

 Christian says, “Often, the inclination is to go after the closed-won opportunity contact and then filter out whether they're a manager or not at the next job.
 But there's so much value in the end users.